 The southbound border crossing process will be the same as the earlier train with agents on the train to check passports and ask questions.

 If you decide that the motor coach departure times might be more convenient, here’s when they leave: 5:30 AM, 9:00 AM, 11:30 AM and 4:00 PM.
 Again, it’s about a 3:30 – 3:45-hour bus ride.
 The seats are narrow and there’s no cup or magazine holder on the seat-back in front of you.
 There is overhead storage, similar to (I think) an airplane.

-In my opinion, it’s can be a longer process crossing into the US than into Canada.
-On my last bus trip two days ago, there were 52 of us bus passengers and ONE US Immigration officer for the first 20 minutes.
+In my opinion, it can be a longer process crossing back into the US than into Canada.
+On my last bus trip, there were 52 of us bus passengers and ONE U.S. Immigration officer for the first 20 minutes.
 It felt as though our line was at a standstill.